void-linux/void-docs/src/config/lxc.md

 - the second field is the smallest numeric ID defining a subordinate range; and
 - the third field is the number of consecutive IDs in the range.

+The [usermod(8)](https://man.voidlinux.org/usermod.8) program may also be used to manipulate suborinated IDs.

 Generally, the number of consecutive IDs should be an integer multiple of 65536;
 the starting value is not important, except to ensure that the various ranges defined in the file do not overlap.
 In this example, `root` controls UIDs (or,